-A bridge can be deployed as a standalone application or as a web application managed by the embedded Jetty instance bootstrapped with Apache ActiveMQ Artemis.
+A bridge can be deployed as a standalone application, with Apache ActiveMQ Artemis standalone server or inside a JBoss AS instance.
 The source and the target can be located in the same virtual machine or another one.

 The bridge can also be used to bridge messages from other non Apache ActiveMQ Artemis JMS servers, as long as they are JMS 1.1 compliant.